sfg-autonomous-systems/.github/profile/README.md

 ### 2. [sfg-autonomous-systems-agents](https://github.com/sfg-autonomous-systems-agents)

 This organization is strictly for hardware and platform integration.
 It houses the specialized software stacks, sensor drivers, and deployment configurations specific to our individual agents.
-In the case of **[SFG-ROS](https://iis-esslingen.github.io/sfg-ros/)**, you will find our reference agent implementations here (e.g. [`sfg_go2`](https://github.com/sfg-autonomous-systems-agents/sfg_go2.git)).
+In the case of **[SFG-ROS](https://iis-esslingen.github.io/sfg-ros/)**, you will find our reference agent implementations there (e.g. [`sfg_go2`](https://github.com/sfg-autonomous-systems-agents/sfg_go2.git)).

 ### 3. [sfg-autonomous-systems-sandbox](https://github.com/sfg-autonomous-systems-sandbox)